readthedocs/readthedocs.org/docs/subprojects.rst

 -------------------

 In the admin dashboard for your project, select "Subprojects" from the menu.
-From this page you can add a subproject by typing in the id of the project.
+From this page you can add a subproject by typing in the project slug.

 Sharing a Custom Domain
 -----------------------